friskgit/minimal_website/blog/_posts/2014-07-13-artistic-research-ethics.md

 Back to research misconduct.
 What is it? <a href="http://www.vr.se">The Swedish Research Council</a> and <a href="http://www.suhf.se/">SUHF</a> has suggested the following definition:

-<em>Science misconduct includes acting or omission to act in connection with research, so that research results become false or distorted, or so that a person's contributions to the research get misrepresented.
-To be held accountable, a person must have performed the misconduct intentionally or shown great negligence. </em>
+<blockquote>Science misconduct includes acting or omission to act in connection with research, so that research results become false or distorted, or so that a person's contributions to the research get misrepresented.
+To be held accountable, a person must have performed the misconduct intentionally or shown great negligence. </blockquote>

 The expression "must have performed the misconduct intentionally or shown great negligence" obviously makes it possible to always say that one wasn't aware of previous work.
 In combination with the lack of conformity in our field as to forms, formats, methods and theory this may in the end make it clearly impossible to judge wether negligence was intentional or not.
 The huge and never ending discussion on writing formats in artistic research becomes even more interesting in the context of research ethics.
 If I am not writing an academic text and use art works as my method, do I at all have to worry about research misconduct?
 Probably not.

 However, my point here is that we should look at this as a possibility rather thatn a restriction.
 A possibility to allow different approaches to artistic production where carrying on someone elses work should be seen as a legimtimate course, one that should be encouraged.
 Unless the members of the artistic research community can show that they have a mutual interest in the works produced, no one else will.